home-assistant/home-assistant.io/source/_integrations/openai_conversation.markdown

 {% endconfiguration_basic %}

-## Talking to Super Mario over the phone
+## Talking to Super Mario

-You can use an OpenAI Conversation integration to [talk to Super Mario over a classic landline phone](/voice_control/worlds-most-private-voice-assistant/).
+You can use an OpenAI Conversation integration to [talk to Super Mario and, if you want, have him control devices in your home](/voice_control/assist_create_open_ai_personality/).

 ## Services